Yacht Isabela II sailing in the Galapagos Islands, Ecuador

 Average GRT: Approximately 1,000

-Intimate ships are agile and capable of guaranteeing comfort in far-off, inaccessible regions.
-These tend to carry around 40 passengers plus a relatively small crew.
-Their GRT is under 1,000 and they can still accommodate multiple spaces and all the necessary equipment used to explore and experience the islands.
-The nice thing about this size vessel is that it is just big enough to feature exclusive site visits to various places within the GNP
+Intimate ships are nimble and can provide comfort in remote, inaccessible areas.
+These typically transport roughly 40 people with a small staff.
+Their GRT is less than 1,000, yet they can still fit many places and essential equipment for exploring and experiencing the islands.
+The advantage of this size vessel is that it is just large enough to provide private site excursions to several locations within the GNP.

 Chat with a Destination Expert to learn more about intimate ships like Yacht La Pinta and Yacht Isabela II.